 Where to Stay in Yufuin with Kids: A Family Guide to Oita’s Designer Onsen Town (2026)

-Yufuin, in central Oita prefecture, is the most photogenic onsen town in Kyushu — Mt Yufu rising behind the village, walkable streets full of bakeries and craft shops, Kinrin Lake at one end.
-With kids, it’s also one of the easiest onsen-town stays in Kyushu: most ryokans take young kids, the streets are stroller-friendly, and dinners can be skipped in favor of casual cafes if your kids’ patience is short.
+With kids, Yufuin is also one of the easiest onsen-town stays in Kyushu.
+Most ryokans take young children, the streets are stroller-friendly, and dinners can be skipped in favor of casual cafes if your kids’ patience is short.

 Why Yufuin works well for families